 Volunteers will be asked to bring their own device for which Peace Corps/Belize will issue a SIM card from one of the local providers.
 The device must be unlocked in the United States before it can be used in Belize.
 Volunteers who are unable to bring their own device will be issued a cellphone shortly after they arrive in country.
 The phone plan issued will not allow international calls, but is able to text international phone numbers at an additional charge.

 Many Volunteers bring laptop computers to Belize and are highly encouraged to do so since they are extremely useful in preparing for lessons and for completing reports.
 Before deciding to bring your devices, you should consider insuring your valuables before departing the U.S. The Peace Corps office in Belmopan has two desktop computers with Internet access, a printer, and scanner available for Volunteer use.
-Access to these computers will require following COVID-19 protocols.

 Housing and Site Location